 All spray foam products that are meant to act as the air vapour barrier will require an approval letter from the City of Regina prior to their use.
 You can submit for a product review by submitting the product information (material data sheet), third party testing data confirming the vapour permeance (i.e. CCMC or ULC reports), sealed building envelope design drawings from the product manufacturer and certified installer information.
 This process is separate from the building permit and requires a minimum of three weeks to review.

 - Complete the Spray Foam Permit Submission Package and ensure your application contains all required information and documents.
 Incomplete submissions will not be accepted.
-The project package may be updated at any time, be sure to check back to this web page for the most current project package.
+The project package may be updated at any time, be sure to check back to this web page for the most current version.

 - A completed Residential Permit Fee Calculation Form is required as part of the application.